Canon 2000D vs 5D Mark II

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/30p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 2000D and the 5D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 5D Mark II offers a wider field of view (98%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 5D Mark II has a higher magnification (0.71x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 2000D and Canon 5D Mark II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 2000D has one, while the 5D Mark II does not.
 While the built-in flash of the 2000D is not very powerful, it can at times be useful as a fill-in light.

 The 2000D writes its imaging data to SDXC cards, while the 5D Mark II uses Compact Flash cards.